Stone sphinx statues from Suffolk garden fetch £195,000

 "It got to £100,000 and seemed like it was going to stop and then carried on."

-"It's a lovely story and as an auctioneer it's a dream, they're a lovely couple, they've just moved house, so it's really nice and from my perspective the perfect scenario," he added.
+Of the sellers, Mr Mander added: "It's a lovely story and as an auctioneer it's a dream.

+"They're a lovely couple, they've just moved house, so it's really nice and from my perspective the perfect scenario."